numon/development-notes/React/hooks.md

 }
 // RESULT -> React.useMemo runs the fooFunction which returns a string Foo is just Food without D while React.useCallback just returns a fooFunction without calling it
 ```
+## useLayoutEffect
+The signature is identical to useEffect, but it fires synchronously after all DOM mutations.
+Use this to read layout from the DOM and synchronously re-render.
+Updates scheduled inside useLayoutEffect will be flushed synchronously, before the browser has a chance to paint.

 ## Custom Hooks